apache/cloudstack-docs-rn/source/rnotes.rst

    #.

-      Configure the CloudStack yum repository as detailed above.
+      Configure the CloudStack apt repository as detailed above.

    #.